 Unlike some fund managers who are betting on Dow reaching 40000 in a year, our long-short investment strategy doesn't rely on bull markets to deliver double digit returns.
 We only rely on hedge fund buy/sell signals.
 Let's review the fresh hedge fund action regarding American Water Works Company, Inc. (NYSE:AWK).

 How have hedgies been trading American Water Works Company, Inc. (NYSE:AWK)?

-At Q4's end, a total of 39 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -5% from the second quarter of 2018.
-Below, you can check out the change in hedge fund sentiment towards AIG over the last 14 quarters.
-So, let's review which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the third quarter of 2019, a total of 23 of the hedge funds tracked by Insider Monkey were long this stock, a change of -18% from the previous quarter.
+Below, you can check out the change in hedge fund sentiment towards AWK over the last 16 quarters.
+So, let's find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Because American International Group Inc (NYSE:AIG) has faced a decline in interest from the smart money, it's safe to say that there was a specific group of funds that decided to sell off their entire stakes by the end of the third quarter.
-It's worth mentioning that Martin D. Sass's MD Sass said goodbye to the biggest stake of the 700 funds watched by Insider Monkey, worth an estimated $20.2 million in stock.
-Glenn Russell Dubin's fund, Highbridge Capital Management, also said goodbye to its stock, about $12.4 million worth.
-These moves are intriguing to say the least, as total hedge fund interest was cut by 2 funds by the end of the third quarter.
+Due to the fact that American Water Works Company, Inc. (NYSE:AWK) has faced declining sentiment from the smart money, it's safe to say that there is a sect of hedgies that decided to sell off their entire stakes by the end of the second quarter.
+Interestingly, Phill Gross and Robert Atchinson's Adage Capital Management cut the largest investment of the 750 funds monitored by Insider Monkey, comprising an estimated $22.9 million in stock.
+Peter Rathjens, Bruce Clarke and John Campbell's fund, Arrowstreet Capital, also dumped its stock, about $17.3 million worth.
+These bearish behaviors are interesting, as total hedge fund interest was cut by 5 funds by the end of the second quarter.

 View table here if you experience formatting issues.